apocalyptech/swh2save/README.md

   but perhaps we could at least detect them more gracefully and fail out with a useful message to the user.
 - README docs!
+- Explicit arg to write debug savefile when our rewrite sanity check fails, rather than just blindly writing `debug_out.sav`
+- Put in a *sensible* way to create new Chunk objects; my current implementation makes that super awkward.
+- Properly write the skippable section rather than assuming the `shops_offset` will take three bytes to store.
+Would require a bit of fiddling given the current implementation but I'd feel better about it.

 Format Info
 ===========